tyroga/lambda-watermark/README.md

 include:

 - addition of "position" property to the options object
+- addition of "uploadACL" property to the options object
+  - This allows you to specify the permissions of the newly created object
 - use of an environment variable to specify destination S3 bucket
 - additional logging